 Promacta and sulfasalazine

 Promacta may raise the level of an ulcerative colitis medication called sulfasalazine (Azulfidine).
-A higher level of sulfasalazine may increase the risk of side effects from the drug.
+A higher level of sulfasalazine may increase the risk of side effects.
 Before you take Promacta, tell your doctor if you’re using sulfasalazine.
 They may recommend a different treatment for you.

 Promacta and herbs and supplements